“Black Week” for Belarusian NGOs

 The Guardian published an article about repressions against Belarusian non-governmental organizations.
 In the last 10 days alone, more than 60 searches have been carried out; raids and arrests of human rights defenders, journalists, and activists continue.

 “This is a total purge of civil society.
 NGOs have always been under pressure in Belarus, but these raids, this wave of arrests and seizures have never been seen before,” said Maryna Varabei, founder of Freeunion.online.

-See here for a complete list of liquidated organizations and what they did.
+Check here for a complete list of liquidated organizations and what they used to work on.